Maximising the Nutritional Value of Liver: Tips and Recipes

 Adding root vegetables like carrots and potatoes contributes to the stew’s heartiness and provides essential vitamins and fibre.

-Don’t skimp on garlic or onions; they’re excellent sources of antioxidants besides giving your stew depth of flavour!
+Don’t skimp on garlic or onions; they’re excellent sources of besides giving your stew depth of flavour!

 Now that you’ve mastered this scrumptious dish filled with wholesome goodness let’s move forward on our culinary adventure by looking at how pairing liver with other nutrient-rich foods can further boost its health benefits!